1-PAIN-1/1-PAIN-1/README.md

 - 👋 Hi, I’m @1-PAIN-1
 - 👀 I’m interested in computer and programming
 - 🌱 I’m currently learning in 9 class
-- 💞️ I’m looking to collaborate on nothing just study
+- 💞️ I’m looking to collaborate on nothing just study.
+Maybe someone can help me on studding
 - 📫 How to reach me e-mail lolcoffee48@gmail.com

 <!---